alphashack/gitban/README.md

     curl -u '<your github login name>' -d '{"scopes":"repo","note":"gitban"}' https://api.github.com/authorizations

-This should return some JSON that looks like:
+You will be prompted to login then you should see some JSON that looks like:

     {
       "token": "<your new OAuth token>",